htacg/tidy-mac-installer/README.md

 - **Project** > **Presentation** (tab) > **Title** (popup menu)
 - **Packages** > **HTML Tidy** > **Scripts** > **Installer-Post.sh** > V_ORIG, V_MAJOR

+You can also use **Project** > **Set Certificate** (or **Change Certificate**) to choose your installed Developer ID Installer Certificate.
+This will ensure that the package is signed when it is built.

 ### Sign the package with a developer certificate

+If you let _Packages_ sign your built package in the previous step, then you can skip this step (or skip ahead to verifying the signature).

-We should strive to deliver signed installer packages in order to maintain user trust.
-Mac OS X GateKeeper policies will, by default, prevent installation of unsigned packages.
+We should strive to deliver signed installer packages in order to maintain user trust. macOS GateKeeper policies will, by default, prevent installation of unsigned packages.
 Although there are workarounds for this, it’s very unfriendly for unsophisticated users who may give up and decide not to install.